grisp/grisp2-rtems-toolchain/doc/grisp2/bootloader-update.md

    ...:/
    ```

 6. Reset the board.
 It should now boot into the new boot loader.
-The environment might look different, execute `defaultenv` to restore the default environment for that particular barebox binary.
+The environment might look different, execute `defaultenv -r` to restore the default environment for that particular barebox binary.
 Non-volatile variables (`nv`) are not affected.